pauldingus/pauldingus.github.io/_projects/(1) Satellite ML.md

 {% include elements/figure.html image="/assets/images/Deforestation_Map.png" caption="Map of where the algorithm flagged as deforestated." %}

-As mentioned before, there are some serious concerns with the out-of-sample nature of this indonesia data.
+As mentioned before, there are some serious concerns with the out-of-sample nature of this Indonesia data.
 Just to eye-test our results, I pulled some comparison images in the areas that our algorithm flagged.

 {% include elements/figure.html image="/assets/images/Comparison.png" caption="Left: 2020, right: 2022." %}